switz/FrenchPress.sugar/README.markdown

 ## Development

-Handy.sugar is written entirely in XML and JavaScript using Espresso's [JavaScript API](http://wiki.macrabbit.com/index/JavaScriptActions/)!
+FrenchPress.sugar is written entirely in XML and JavaScript using Espresso's [JavaScript API](http://wiki.macrabbit.com/index/JavaScriptActions/)!
 Feel free to mess around with the code or fork it on github!

 You may email me if you have any feedback, requests, or run across any problems.